bsdpot/potluck/dmarc-report/README.md

 The IMAP user credentials are set with IMAPUSER and IMAPPASS.

 The IMAPFOLDER parameter is the mail folder with the DMARC reports as attachments.

-The SERVERPORT parameter is the port to make the `nodejs` application available.
-It defaults to `3000`.

 ## Optional Parameters